beaunus/stanford-algs/Course 4/Course4-Assignment1-AllPairsShortestPath/README.md

-# stanford-algs

-## Course 4 - Shortest Paths Revisited, NP-Complete Problems and What To Do About Them
+# Course 4 - Shortest Paths Revisited, NP-Complete Problems and What To Do About Them

-### Assignment 1 - All Pairs Shortest Path
+## Assignment 1 - All Pairs Shortest Path

 In this assignment you will implement one or more algorithms for the all-pairs shortest-path problem.